World Views and Religion

-Religion and World Views is a core subject of the national curriculum and is seen as an important dimension of human life.
+World Views and Religion is a core subject of the national curriculum and is seen as an important dimension of human life.
 We acknowledge the important part that this subject plays in the “wider” curriculum and in the development of the whole child.

 Bolton Primary School follows the Cumbria Agreed Syllabus that reflects the fact that the religious traditions in Great Britain are mainly Christian, whilst taking account of the teaching and practices of the other religions represented.

-In the teaching of R&WV we aim to:
+In the teaching of WV&R we aim to:

 The broad content is taken from the Cumbria Agreed Syllabus.

-Some topics are either wholly or mainly Christian in content but opportunities to highlight similarities with other faiths will be sought e.g. “Creation Stories” will involve comparing God’s creation of the world with other religions ideas of creation.
-Other “thematic” topics aim to compare ideas and practices across different religions such as commitment and pilgrimage.
+Some topics are either wholly or mainly Christian in content but opportunities to highlight similarities with other faiths will always be sought.
+“Thematic” topics aim to compare ideas and practices across different religions such as commitment and pilgrimage.

 WV&R is important because it enables the young people of Cumbria to express their own enquiring, informed and reflective views about beliefs and values.
-The subject contributes dynamically to children and young people’s education by provoking challenging questions about meaning and purpose in life, beliefs about God, ultimate reality, issues of right and wrong and what it means to be human.
-In WV&R they learn about and from religions and worldviews in local, national and global contexts, to discover, explore and consider different answers to these questions.
-They learn to consider the value of wisdom from different sources, to develop and express their insights in response, and to agree or disagree respectfully.
+The subject contributes dynamically to children’s education by provoking challenging questions about meaning and purpose in life, beliefs about God, ultimate reality, issues of right and wrong and what it means to be human.
+In WV&R they learn about and from religions and worldviews in local, national and global contexts.
+They will discover, explore and consider different answers to questions.
+They will learn to consider the value of wisdom from different sources and to develop and express their insights in response, and to agree or disagree respectfully.
 World Views and Religion teaching should equip pupils with systematic knowledge and understanding of a range of religions and worldviews, enabling them to develop their ideas, values and identities.
 It should develop in pupils an aptitude for dialogue so that they can participate positively in our society with its diverse religions and worldviews.
 Pupils should gain and deploy the skills needed to understand, interpret and evaluate texts, sources of wisdom and authority and other evidence.
 They learn to articulate clearly and coherently their personal beliefs, ideas, values and experiences while respecting the right of others to differ.